Dijajana/english-for-designers/06-storytelling/index.md

 ![Diana Hrdlickova's first business card.](img/vizitka.png)

 I tried to design.
-After learning how to awkwardly operate an illustrator I tried to design my very own business card.
-"Diana Hrdličková" I'm writing down in illustrator next to my very first vector illustration that I'm overly proud of.
-After admiring it some more I'm adding "Graphic designer" in to the corner.
-My head is already spinning - not a career with routine tasks repeating in a tiring neverending circle.
+After learning how to awkwardly operate Illustrator I tried to design my very own business card.
+"Diana Hrdličková" — I'm writing down in illustrator typing into a text box next to my very first vector illustration that I'm overly proud of.
+After admiring it some more, I add — "Graphic designer" into the upper right corner.
+My head is already spinning — not a career with routine tasks repeating in a tiring, never-ending circle.
 But a craft that I can hone.
 A skill to nurture and wield throughout a lifetime.
 I clicked with a design like Romeo did with Juliet.
 Every minute spend on design is a minute well-spent thanks to the promise I didn't even realize I made to myself.
 I will become a great designer.
 No matter how long it will take.
 No one can stop me.

 ..